 How to Get There

-If arriving by train, reach Zentsuji from Takamatsu or Okayama stations.
+If arriving by train, reach Zentsuji from JR Takamatsu or JR Okayama stations.

-From Takamatsu Station, take the JR Yosan line to Tadotsu, then change for the Dosan line to Zentsuji.
+From JR Takamatsu Station, take the JR Yosan Line to JR Tadotsu Station, then change for the Dosan Line to JR Zentsuji Station.
 The total journey time is around one hour.

 Okayama Station is on the JR Sanyo Shinkansen line and accessible from JR Tokyo and Shin-Osaka stations.
 Once you reach Okayama Station, transfer to the Seto-Ohashi line which runs directly to Zentsuji Station.
-The journey takes 50 minutes.
+The journey takes about an hour.

 Zentsuji Temple is temple number 75 out of the 88 Temple Pilgrimage .
-Said to have been built by the revered monk Kobo Daishi over 1,200 years ago, a visit to this temple allows for serene contemplation within spiritual surroundings.
+Said to have been built by the famed monk Kobo Daishi over 1,200 years ago, the temple's solemn atmosphere allows for quiet contemplation.

 Zentsuji Temple is around a 15-minute walk from Zentsuji Station.

 The temple complex